 For the best astrophotography targets with a telescope and a motorized mount, you can find recommended objects for each season below:

 Can you capture deep-sky objects with just a camera and tripod?
 Watch the video below!

 Magnitude => The lower the number, the brighter it is.

-All photos below were taken using just a cheap Canon t3i DSLR and a tripod, sometimes with a small tracker.
+All photos below were taken using a cheap, used Canon t3i DSLR and a tripod, and sometimes with a small tracker.

 You can watch our video about this list HERE.

 A huge and bright galaxy - the easiest to capture of them all!
 The Andromeda Galaxy is one of the few galaxies visible to the naked eye from Earth.
 It has a diameter of more than six times that of the Moon!